edgi-govdata-archiving/web-monitoring-diff/docs/source/usage.rst

   $ curl "http://localhost:8888/links_json?a=${VERSION_2018}&b=${VERSION_2020}" | jq

-You can pass additional arguments to the various diffs in the querysting.
-See the full documentation of the server and off the various diffs for more details.
+You can pass additional arguments to the various diffs in the query string.
+See the full documentation of the server and of the various diffs for more details.

 .. _internet archive: https://web.archive.org/